intersystems-community/RESTForms/README.md

 `GET http://localhost:57772/forms/form/objects/Form.TestForm/all?orderby=text+desc`

+Note, that for SQL access user must have relevant SQL privileges (SELECT on form table).

 ## Query types

 It's a second REST (not URL) parameter in `form/objects/:class/:query` request, it determines the contents of query between SELECT and FROM.